 Outdoor science experiences for homeschool youth.

-Homeschool Scientists is a unique farm-based STEM program that addresses Next Generation Science Standards while allowing for ample time to explore Appleton’s barnyard, garden, and extensive trails.
-This is a 3-hour drop off class on Tuesday mornings.
+Homeschool Scientists is a unique farm-based program which addresses Next Generation Science Standards while allowing for ample time exploring Appleton’s barnyard, garden, and extensive trails.

 For teachers: make connections outside the classroom with an immersive experience on the farm